18F/guides/content/derisking/federal-field-guide/5-doing-the-work.md

 **Publicly empower the product owner**: Make it clear to the team that the product owner is empowered to make decisions, that they are the agency's go-to person, and that the agency expects the product to evolve over time through learning and iteration with users.

-**Make time for the contractual kick-off:** If this is held as a single meeting, cover whatever the CO would like to discuss–this can include security, legal concerns, and the COR's and the CO's contractual responsibilities.
+**Make time for the contractual kick-off:** If this is held as a single meeting, cover whatever the CO would like to discuss — this can include security, legal concerns, and the COR's and the CO's contractual responsibilities.

 **Establish initial working practices:** Discuss folks' preferred communication methods and working hours; plan tools and technology.